-Busbridge Junior School recognises that pupils with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+Busbridge C of E Junior School recognises that pupils with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.

 Provision may include: individual healthcare plans, access to any spaces including changing and toilet facilities, training for staff.